PhD Defense by Helena M. D. Danielsen

 Title: A Thermoplasmonic Platform for Investigating Membrane Repair

-Abstract: The cell membrane is essential for cell survival, and to maintain its integrity, cells have developed robust PMR mechanisms.
-To study these mechanisms, an optical platform was developed utilizing thermoplasmonic heating.
-The findings suggest that the recruitment of ANXA5 and ANXA2 is vital for wound resealing following thermoplasmonic rupture.
-In addition, the response of actin to nuclear envelope disruption was investigated, revealing a large-scale reorganization of the actin cytoskeleton.
-Overall, the thermoplasmonic method holds great potential for the nanoscale study of both plasma membrane and nuclear repair, two intricate processes that are essential for the viability of metastatic cancer cells and may contribute to the development of novel therapeutic strategies.
+Abstract: The cell membrane is crucial for cell survival, and to maintain its integrity, cells have developed robust plasma membrane repair (PMR) mechanisms.
+Although the nature of this intricate machinery is not fully understood, certain proteins, such as annexins, have been implicated in playing a pivotal role in PMR.
+To study these mechanisms, a novel optical platform utilizing thermoplasmonic heating was developed to locally puncture individual cells.
+The findings revealed that the recruitment of annexins A5 and A2 to the injury site is vital for the process of wound resealing.
+In addition, the thermoplasmonic method was extended to intracellular membrane ruptures, revealing a large-scale reorganization of the actin cytoskeleton following puncture of the nuclear envelope.
+Specifically, the influx of extracellular calcium was identified as a key factor influencing this reorganization process.
+Overall, the thermoplasmonic method holds promising potential for the nanoscale study of both plasma membrane and nuclear repair, two intricate processes that are essential for the survival of metastatic cancer cells and the development of therapeutic strategies for various degenerative diseases.